Household Budget Scheme

 - Postmobile (prepaid mobile phone services)

 - Personal Microcredit Pilot Scheme (It Makes Sense loans)

-The Social Welfare Act 2012 made changes to the suppliers that can be paid under the Household Budget Scheme.
-However, An Post must have an agreement in place with the relevant supplier to make deductions from your social welfare payment.
-You should speak to An Post to see if your supplier is availing of the Household Budget facility.
+An Post must have an agreement in place with the supplier to make deductions from your social welfare payment.
+You should speak to An Post to see if your supplier is part of the Household Budget Scheme.